shengyanghui/PK_pipeline/README.md

   - `RG` flag: Rsq_adjusted < threshold (excludes select parameters)
   - `EX` flag: AUC%Extrap_obs > threshold (excludes select parameters)
 - **Summary table import:** Controlled by `import_summary_table` in config.
 If `FALSE`, summary table is not read and CXX/Cmax/CXX columns are not generated in Step 2.
+- **Non-numeric parameter handling:**
+  - The list in `misc/non_numeric_parameters.txt` controls which parameters are never rounded and are displayed as-is in Excel outputs.
+This is especially important for diagnostic flags like EX and RG.
+- **Excel output formatting:**
+  - Conditional formatting is applied to EX and RG rows: `Pass` is green, `Fail` is red (font color only).
+  - EX and RG always appear first in parameter output sheets.
+- **Summary statistics:**
+  - Arithmetic stats are always shown for all groups; geometric stats are only shown if valid (all non-negative, at least one non-NA); otherwise, geometric columns are blank.
+- **Logging:**
+  - Filtered-out groups for geometric stats are logged with the reason (all NA or contains negative values).

+> **Tip:**
+> To customize which parameters are treated as non-numeric (e.g., for new diagnostic flags), simply edit `misc/non_numeric_parameters.txt`.
+> You can also adjust the Excel formatting logic in `io_utils.R` if you want to highlight other values or parameters.

 ## Troubleshooting